In most embedded computers, all code comes pre-loaded in ROM;

 most computer users assume such practices are just a part of

-computing.
-That world is rapidly becoming archaic.
+computing That world is rapidly becoming archaic.

 We now live in a world swarming with code seeking entry into our computers: viruses, worms, trojans, rootkits, and relentless botnets searching out weaknesses in our defenses.
 No longer can we assume that loading code is a matter of our choice or that the code does what, and only what, we desire.
 Within a very well managed IT organization such trusting assumptions may still apply (until a new hacking exploit is discovered).
 And perhaps some skilled amateurs can maintain their own PCs carefully enough.
 But the typical computer user, let alone an unsophisticated smartphone user, is at the mercy of stealthy and dangerous code.